 - Brushed travertine tile is characterized by a matte finish and somewhat rough texture.
 It has an antique appearance and it is especially convenient because it’s less slippery compared to other finish types.

-- Tumbled travertine tile look the most natural of all other finishings.
+- Tumbled travertine tile looks the most natural of all other finishings.
 These tiles have rich texture but no shine.
-The edges boast with a worn look to resemble ancient stone look.
+The edges boast a worn look to resemble an ancient stone look.
 This type of finishing is the most commonly used in outdoor applications.

-- Saw Cut travertine tiles is the most matte finish of all because it doesn’t include honing or polishing.
+- Saw Cut travertine tiles are the most matte finish of all because it doesn’t include honing or polishing.

-Polished travertine tile will give better light reflection and introduce the fresh, new look.
+Polished travertine tile will give a better light reflection and introduce a fresh, new look.
 They are especially suitable for modern, contemporary kitchen designs.
 Depending on your taste, current trends, and the decor style of the rest of your home, you can choose any of the finishing options.
-The overall theme of your home will finally determine travertine tile style, finish, and color.
+The overall theme of your home will finally determine the travertine tile style, finish, and color.